 U.S. and China Green Buildings Center

-We have collaborated with the China Green Building Council (GBC) to establish a U.S.-China Green Building Center.
-The Center's mission is to accelerate high performance green building research and development in the U.S. and China.
-Several research topics have been established in the center jointly by Berkeley Lab and the GBC.
+Berkeley Lab and the China Green Building Council (GBC) established the U.S.-China Green Building Center.
+The Center's mission is to accelerate high performance green building research and development in the United States and China.
 The current ongoing research includes comparison of U.S. and China green district and cities best practices and standards.

 Berkeley Lab provides cutting-edge research for the building industry in innovative and expansive ways.
 To learn more about our work, please access the web pages and resources below: